Meet Our Directors

 Marti has had considerable experience working with young people as a teacher and coach at the elementary level in the Waterloo Region.
 She played basketball at Laurier University in her younger years.
 She coached school teams for several years before choosing to redirect her energies to being Mom at home and “Camp Mom” at Naismith!

 Amy and Kirsty grew up playing basketball for their school teams and club ball in the early years of the KW Lightning.
-Amy is currently a teacher of social sciences and Junior Basketball Coach at Bluevale Collegiate, having won WCSSAA championships in 2008 and 2010.
+Amy is currently a teacher of social sciences and coached Junior Basketball at Bluevale Collegiate, having won WCSSAA championships in 2008 and 2010.
 Kirsty, who has travelled extensively for the past several years, has recently returned from London, England where she worked for “Missing People”, a charitable organization.
-She has continued working for NGO organizations and is employed by The Nature Conservancy of Canada in Toronto.
+She has continued working for NGO organizations and is employed by Ontario Nature.
 Both girls, like many campers and staff, will readily tell you....

 “NAISMITH IS THE BEST TIME OF THE YEAR!!!”